 One of the central features of Fredericksburg at Christmas is the town’s lights.
 Every night from Thanksgiving week through the first week of January the Marktplatz comes alive with lights at 6pm.
 There is a countdown to the lighting along with holiday music before the thousands of bulbs turn on.

 In addition to the formal light display, the storefronts along Main Street are lit up for the season.
 Take a stroll after dinner to see the creative displays.

 Go wine tasting

-From late November through Christmas Eve, 40+ wineries in Fredericksburg participate in the Christmas Wine Affair.
-A passport gets you free wine tastings and discounts on bottles at some of the best vineyards in the area.
+From November 27 through December 22, 40+ wineries in Fredericksburg participate in the Christmas Wine Affair.
+A digital passport gets you free wine tastings and discounts on bottles at some of the best vineyards in the area.